Looking for the best things to do in Bukhara? This off-the-beaten-path destination offers a multitude of amazing sights and experiences.

 To the east of Lyabi Krause is an interesting statue of a comical-looking man gesturing with his hands on a somewhat undersized donkey.

-He is a legend throughout Asia, Africa and Arabia, sometimes going by a local derivative of his original name.
+He is a legend throughout Asia, Africa and Arabia, sometimes using a local derivative of his original name.

 6. Visit Chor Minor and the Nearby Market

-Of the towers, each one adorned with different motifs, three were used for storage and one has an interior stairwell to the top.
+Three towers, each adorned with different motifs, were used for storage, and one had an interior stairwell to the top.

-Once inside Chor Minor, it’s squeezing room only!
-There’s just enough space for a single vendor selling the Uzbek traditional handicrafts packed into the ground floor space.
+Once inside Chor Minor, it was squeezing room only!
+A single vendor and his Uzbek traditional handicrafts packed the ground floor space.

 Entry into Chor Minor is free.

-We found an interesting pop-up market close by Chor Minor.
-An array of old war memorabilia was on sale, including uniforms with medals from past wars.
+We found an interesting pop-up market near Chor Minor.
+There, an array of old war memorabilia, including uniforms with medals from past wars, was on sale.

-This was the only market selling this type of wares that we saw during the whole of our Uzbekistan travels.
-Imagine the stories of bravery, sadness and loss.
+This was the only market selling this type of wares that we saw during our travels in Uzbekistan.
+Imagine the stories of bravery, sadness, and loss.

 7. Bukhara Photo Gallery